kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 To start and configure a Keycloak instance follow the tutorial on [KumuluzEE Security sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-security-keycloak#set-up-keycloack).

-Add the keycloak configuration into configuration file:
+Add the Keycloak configuration into the configuration file:

 ```yaml
 kumuluzee: